 Let’s have a look at the most popular and most used project management methodologies and examples.

 IT projects are fast-moving, flexible, and dynamic.
 That’s why they require a specific set of project management methodologies to match.
 These project management methodologies aid IT product development and its delivery.

 You’ve may have noticed, IT projects are often characterized by their complexity, involving business processes, organizational structure, and risks.
-Therefore it’s essential to set clear aims, purposes and assessment strategies.
+Therefore it’s essential to set clear aims, purposes, and assessment strategies.

 When starting a new project, IT project managers can mix several general or IT management methodologies.
-This approach makes such projects flexible, enables the teams to release their products fast, and monitor user feedback to the product.
+This approach makes such projects flexible, enables the teams to release their products fast, and monitors user feedback to the product.

 Agile project management methodology

 The Agile model is often contrasted to the Waterfall model which will be discussed in detail below.
 Unlike Waterfall, where the steps resemble water flowing only one way down the mountain, Agile uses iteration.
 This is used for error correction and flexible analysis of customer demands and software development methods.